-- selecting, evaluating and overseeing our independent registered public accounting firm, including determining that firm's compensation and evaluating that firm's independence; - overseeing the annual audits and quarterly reviews of our financial statements and our internal control over financial reporting by our independent registered public accounting firm; - overseeing our financial reporting process and internal control, including: - -reviewing the adequacy of our system of internal control over financial reporting, the framework used to make the assessment and our management's conclusions on the effectiveness of our internal control over financial reporting; - -reviewing, and discussing with the independent registered public accounting firm, the results of the annual audit of our financial statements, including any comments or recommendations of our independent registered public accounting firm, and, based on that review and discussions and other considerations, recommending to our Board whether those financial statements should be included in our Annual Report on Form 10-K; - -reviewing, and discussing with our management, our internal audit projects and the performance of our internal audit function; - -discussing with our management the Company's process for assessing and managing our exposure to risk; and internal audit executive, and our independent registered public accounting firm in separate executive sessions, to discuss any matters that the Audit Committee or any of the above persons or firms believe warrants Audit Committee attention.
+- selecting, evaluating and overseeing our independent registered public accounting firm, including determining that firm's compensation and evaluating that firm's independence; - · overseeing the annual audits and quarterly reviews of our financial statements and our internal control over financial reporting by our independent registered public accounting firm; - overseeing our financial reporting process and internal control, including: - reviewing the adequacy of our system of internal control over financial reporting, the framework used to make the assessment and our management's conclusions on the effectiveness of our internal control over financial reporting; - reviewing, and discussing with the independent registered public accounting firm, the results of the annual audit of our financial statements, including any comments or recommendations of our independent registered public accounting firm, and, based on that review and discussions and other considerations, recommending to our Board whether those financial statements should be included in our Annual Report on Form 10-K; - reviewing, and discussing with our management, our internal audit projects and the performance of our internal audit function; - discussing with our management the Company's process for assessing and managing our exposure to risk; and

--meeting periodically with our management, including our Chief Financial Of ficer, our Chief Accounting Officer, our chief ACTIVISION BLIZZARD, Inc 2017 Proxy Statement - 27

-- overseeing policies regarding hiring employees from our independent registered public accounting firm and establishing procedures for the receipt and retention of accounting-related complaints and concerns; and - overseeing our policies relating to the ethical handling of conflicts of interest, including related party transactions (see "Certain Relationships and Related Transactions-Policies and Procedures-Review, Approval or Ratification of Transactions with Related Persons").
+- meeting periodically with our management, including our Chief Financial Officer, our Chief Accounting Officer, our chief internal audit executive, and our independent registered public accounting firm in separate executive sessions, to discuss any matters that the Audit Committee or any of the above persons or firms believe warrants Audit Committee attention. - · overseeing policies regarding hiring employees from our independent registered public accounting firm and establishing procedures for the receipt and retention of accounting-related complaints and concerns; and - · overseeing our policies relating to the ethical handling of conflicts of interest, including related party transactions (see "Certain Relationships and Related Transactions-Policies and Procedures-Review, Approval or Ratification of Transactions with Related Persons").